It's hard to imagine a destination that pairs better with romance than Napa Valley.

 Day 4

-After a heady day, retreat to Solage, where you might visit their 20,000 square foot Spa Solage, have a detoxifying treatment, and don't forget to check out the Boutique for some soothing bath and luxury skin care products.
+After a heady day, retreat to Calistoga and spend a day at the spa, where you might soak in one of four outdoor soothing mineral pools at Calistoga Spa Hot Springs or enjoy a detoxifying treatment at Spa Solage (and don't forget to check out the Boutique for some soothing bath and luxury skin care products).
 Afterwards, enjoy a glass of wine and relax at Solbar's cozy fire pit.